randym32/Anki.Vector.Documentation/documents/historical-bots/Victor DVT2.md

 Their shells (+ motor boards, backpack board, laser) are fully compatible with regular Vector circutry.

+Their heads come with a strange partition table, but it can be upgraded through QDL to be able to run custom firmware.
+Check the Qualcomm Download Mode section.

+Their ABOOTs are compatible with DVT1/3, and support boot slots.
+Their aboots can be used in a newer partition table, and allow for unsigned kernels.
+None of the CPU fuses are set, so you can run whatever you want.

 Some of these connect to a network with the credentials below, which can be faked on your own router or hotspot so you can use ADB over TCP:

 SSID: `AnkiRobits`